-The TPS2585x-Q1 design requires a bootstrap capacitor (CBOOT).
+The TPS2585x-Q1 design requires a bootstrap capacitor ( $C{BOOT}$ ).
 The recommended capacitor is 100 nF and rated 16 V or higher.
 The bootstrap capacitor is located between the SW pin and the BOOT pin.
-The bootstrap capacitor stores energy that is used to supply the gate drivers for the power MOSFETs.
+It stores energy that is used to supply the gate drivers for the power MOSFETs.
 The bootstrap capacitor must be a high-quality ceramic type with an X7R or X5R grade dielectric for temperature stability.